 Teaching and learning based on active experiential learning methods

 Active learning methods engage students directly in thinking and problem solving activities.
 There is less emphasis on passive transmission of information, and more on engaging students in manipulating, applying, analyzing, and evaluating ideas.
 Active learning in lecture-based courses can include such methods as partner and small-group discussions, demonstrations, debates, concept questions, and feedback from students about what they are learning.
-Active learning is considered experiential when students take on roles that simulate professional engineering practice, for example, design-build projects, simulations, and case studies.
+Active learning is considered experiential when students take on roles that simulate professional engineering practice, for example, design-implement projects, simulations, and case studies.

 Actions that enhance faculty competence in providing integrated learning experiences, in using active experiential learning methods, and in assessing student learning

 A CDIO program provides support for faculty to improve their competence in integrated learning experiences (Standard 7), active and experiential learning (Standard 8), and assessing student learning (Standard 11).
 The nature and scope of faculty development practices will vary with programs and institutions.
-Examples of actions that enhance faculty competence include: support for faculty participation in university and external faculty development programs, forums for sharing ideas and best practices, and emphasis in performance reviews and hiring on effective teaching skills.
+Examples of actions that enhance faculty competence include: support for faculty participation in university and external faculty development programs, forums for sharing ideas and best practices, and emphasis in performance reviews and hiring on effective teaching methods.

 A system that evaluates programs against these twelve standards, and provides feedback to students, faculty, and other stakeholders for the purposes of continuous improvement

 Program evaluation is a judgment of the overall value of a program based on evidence of a program's progress toward attaining its goals.
 A CDIO program should be evaluated relative to these 12 CDIO Standards.
 Evidence of overall program value can be collected with course evaluations, instructor reflections, entry and exit interviews, reports of external reviewers, and follow-up studies with graduates and employers.
 The evidence can be regularly reported back to instructors, students, program administrators, alumni, and other key stakeholders.
 This feedback forms the basis of decisions about the program and its plans for continuous improvement.

 A key function of program evaluation is to determine the program's effectiveness and efficiency in reaching its intended goals.
 Evidence collected during the program evaluation process also serves as the basis of continuous program improvement.
 For example, if in an exit interview, a majority of students reported that they were not able to meet some specific learning outcome, a plan could be initiated to identify root causes and implement changes.
 Moreover, many external evaluators and accreditation bodies require regular and consistent program evaluation.

-- a variety of program evaluation methods used to gather data from students, instructors, program leaders, alumni, and other key stakeholders
+|3||Program evaluation methods are being implemented across the program to gather data from students, faculty, program leaders, alumni, and other stakeholders.|